47degrees/fp-with-arrow-videos/EitherT.md

 ^ Let's go with flatMap.
 Imagine that we define two EitherT instances.
 ^ With EitherT and flatMap we can compose them.
-^ The result of operating over the first EitherT, if it is a right, we will take the integer and su it with the second.
+^ The result of operating over the first EitherT, if it is a right, will be to take the integer and sum it with the second.
 ^ In the examples, the respective right values are: 1 and 2.
 In the flatMap operation we sum them.

 ---